Mellias-dev/PrceduralGen/README.md

 <img width="822" height="698" alt="image" src="https://github.com/user-attachments/assets/6e66859f-d016-40ac-91dc-0163284e9405" />

+You can make your own ProceduralgenerationMethod, all you need to do is creating a new script and add the elements according to this code snippet:

+              using UnityEngine;
+              using Components.ProceduralGeneration;
+              using Cysharp.Threading.Tasks;
+              using System.Threading;

+              [CreateAssetMenu(menuName = "Procedural Generation Method/OtherGenerationmethod")]

+              public class OtherGenerationMethod : ProceduralGenerationMethod
+              {
+                  protected override UniTask ApplyGeneration(CancellationToken cancellationToken)
+                  {
+                      throw new System.NotImplementedException();
+                  }
+              }

+note that you need UniTask.
 ## 2. The Simple Room Placement

 ## 3. The Binary Space Partition (BSP)
 ## 4. The Cellular Automata
 ## 5. The Noise Based generation